yogsototh/Scratch/content/html/en/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

 [^1]: I know it may not be the best nor productive decision, but I'd like to start from scratch and understand how things works under the hood.

 I had to fight the horrible syntax of javascript.
-It was like experiencing back-in-time travel:
+It was like experiencing a back-in-time travel:

 - Verbose Java-like syntax,
 - Strange and insanely Verbose Object Oriented Programming,